Florence Lasserre-David

-Florence Lasserre-David (born 29 June 1974) is a French politician of the Democratic Movement (MoDem) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Pyrénées-Atlantiques.
+Florence Lasserre-David (born 29 June 1974) is a French politician of the Democratic Movement (MoDem) who was as a member of the French National Assembly since the 2017 elections, representing the department of Pyrénées-Atlantiques.

 Political career

 In parliament, Lasserre-David serves on the Committee on Sustainable Development and Spatial Planning.
 In addition to her committee assignments, she is part of the French-Laos Parliamentary Friendship Group.

 Political positions

-In July 2019, Lasserre-David voted in favour of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, Lasserre-David voted in favour of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.

 Personal life

 Lasserre-David is the daughter of Senator Jean-Jacques Lasserre.